Why 7 in 10 Young Workers Won't Settle for Just a Salary

 We decided to look at actual data instead of assumptions.

-Over the past month, 439 people from more than 30 countries completed the MyPassion.AI career discovery quiz.
+Based on a survey of 439 workers across more than 30 countries conducted by MyPassion.AI in March 2026, 70.8% of respondents want meaning and income simultaneously, while only 6.4% are willing to defer passion for pay.
+Over 14 to 15 March 2026, these 439 people completed the MyPassion.AI career discovery quiz.
 They answered detailed questions about their current situation, what motivates them, what they value, and what they are genuinely looking for from work.
 The results don't support the lazy Gen Z narrative.
 Not even close.

 The dominant cohort in our dataset is not lazy or avoidant.
 They are stuck.
 And they are stuck in a specific way: they refuse to accept a version of working life that asks them to sacrifice meaning for money, or money for meaning.
 They want both, they believe both are possible, and they are right to believe it.